dockerz/brooklyn_film_festival/README.md

 As it turns out this was wrong.
 There were films, not in Film Freeway, that only existed in the lineup G Doc and had to be imported manually.
 Many of these had almost no data, at all.

-The system must be refactored to be based upon the original title, including definite article, and year, as 2 films could have the same name, from different years.
+The system must be refactored to for unique identifiers be based upon the original title(including definite article - "The Greatest Film") and year, as 2 films could have the same name, from different years.

 Also, years must be implemented, starting with 2020.
 Assign all 2020 films this.

+Next, a login for admins and guest access must be allowed for folks viewing portfolio.

 ```